US Symbols and Famous Places that are quite Fascinating

 Great Seal of the United States

-This seal, established in 1782, is used to authenticate certain documents such as foreign treaties and presidential proclamations.
 The symbols on the seal reflect the beliefs and values that the Founding Fathers wanted to pass on to their descendants.

 In the center of the seal is our national bird — the bald eagle that holds a scroll in its beak inscribed with our original national motto: “E Pluribus Unum,” which is Latin for “one from many”, representing a nation created from 13 colonies.